Josh Allen Injury Update: Buffalo Bills Quarterback Knocked Out Against Patriots

-Buffalo Bills quarterback Josh Allen has been knocked out of the game against the New England Patriots after taking a helmet-to-helmet hit.
+Buffalo Bills quarterback Josh Allen was knocked out of the game against the New England Patriots after taking a helmet-to-helmet hit, leaving for the locker room and not returning in his team’s 16-10 loss.

 Allen went down early in the fourth quarter after rushing for six yards on a third down, taking a helmet-to-helmet hit from Patriots cornerback Jonathan Jones.
 He went down motionless and remained down for several seconds.
 The Patriots were flagged for unnecessary roughness on the play, but the penalty was offset by a holding penalty for the Bills.